HEDIS (Healthcare Effectiveness Data and Information Set)

 HEDIS is a set of standardized performance measures developed by the National Committee for Quality Assurance (NCQA) which allows comparison across health plans.
 Through HEDIS, NCQA holds Peach State Health Plan accountable for the timeliness and quality of healthcare services (acute, preventive, mental health, etc) delivered to its diverse membership.

 Use of HEDIS Scores

 As both State and Federal governments move toward a healthcare industry that is driven by quality, HEDIS rates are becoming more and more important, not only to the health plan, but to the individual provider as well.
-State purchasers of healthcare use the aggregated HEDIS rates to evaluate the effectiveness of a health insurance company’s ability to demonstrate an improvement in preventive health outreach to its members.
+State purchasers of healthcare use the aggregated HEDIS rates to evaluate the effectiveness of a health insurance company’s preventive health outreach efforts.
 Physician specific scores are being used as evidence of preventive care from primary care office practices.
 These rates then serve as a basis for physician profiling and incentive programs.

 Calculating HEDIS Rates